KhushbuB/docs/chapter2/integration_with_MIQ.md

 We faced a issue after the integration of the OpenStack provider.
 Even after the integration, the details and information of OpenStack provider like instances, images, network, etc were not displayed.

-But later we discovered that there were compatibility issues of *Fog Library* in the OpenStack provider with ManageIQ and fog is the plugin of Ruby Gem to talk to OpenStack clouds.
+But later we discovered that there were compatibility issues of *Fog Library* in the OpenStack provider with ManageIQ and fog is the Ruby cloud services library to talk to OpenStack clouds.

 So it was a need to change the OpenStack version so we downgraded the OpenStack-Pike to OpenStack-Ocata.